-We found 23 Medicare Part D Plans in Kentucky.
+We found the 24 best Medicare Part D Plans in Kentucky for 2023.

 Kentucky Medicare Part D Plans